Frequently Asked Questions

 Where are the respites held?
 Where can I go?

-When applying for a respite for yourself , you are asked to select a Destination Category: Beach, Rustic/Outdoor, Urban, or Our Home Town (Lancaster, PA).
+When applying for a respite for yourself , you are asked to select a Destination Site: Beach, Rustic/Outdoor, Urban, or Our Home Town (Lancaster, PA).
+As part of our growth process, we plan to establish many destination sites throughout the country.
+As of now, we offer our beach respites in Ocean City, NJ, Ocean City, MD, Bethany Beach, DE and Outer Banks, NC.
+Our Rustic/Outdoor destinations are in either the Pennsylvania Grand Canyon area, or the Poconos, PA.
+Our Urban destinations include Philadelphia, PA, Pittsburgh, PA and Baltimore, MD.
 We will make every reasonable effort to make your trip personal to your desires.
-However, In order to keep costs down so that we can help as many families as possible, and to keep the patient near their medical team, all respites are planned to take place within driving range of the family’s home/hospital.
+However, In order to keep costs down so that we can help as many families as possible, and to keep the patient near their medical team, all respites are planned to take place within 500 miles of the family’s home/hospital.
+Any trips that will exceed 150 miles from the family's home/hospital will require additional documentation from the patient's physician explaining that the patient is safe to travel that far.
 We do not plan any respites that require airplane travel.
 This is one way in which we differ from “wish” programs.

 How long can a respite be?